 We welcome and encourage you to seek our students and alumni to fill professional positions in the information, museum, cultural and heritage fields.

 MI CO-OP – The MI program now offers employers an opportunity to hire a co-op student.
-MI Co-op students are required to complete either two consecutive 12-week work terms, or one 8-month work term.
-The next co-op work term will be Summer 2017.
+MI Co-op students are available for 4 or 8 month work terms.
+The next co-op work term will run from Sept-Dec 2023.

 For more information on any of the topics below, please contact